 Quebec: Begin in Quebec City, where the first of these Mennonite immigrants arrived in 1923.
 After exploring the immigrant Quarantine Station on Grosse Isle and visiting the old city, participants will take the train to the Montreal headquarters of the Canadian Pacific Railway.
 At a gala dinner sponsored by CPR at the Fairmont Queen Elizabeth hotel, Dr. Aileen Friesen will explore the connection between Mennonites and the railway.
 As well, Senator Peter Harder will reflect on his family’s migration experience.

-Ontario: Experience a re-enactment of the 1924 walk from the Waterloo train station to Erb Street Mennonite Church, followed by a “faspa” dinner.
+Ontario: Upon arrival, enjoy a “faspa” dinner at the Waterloo-Kitchener United Mennonite Church, founded by the first arrivals.
 Visit the Mennonite Archives of Ontario at Conrad Grebel University College, Brubacher House museum, and other local sites.
 Enjoy a multi-media event with a choir, hymn sing, and historical readings.
-On the final day, choose from a bus trip to Waterloo’s Old Order Mennonite country or the Niagara Peninsula.
+On the final day, choose from a bus trip to Waterloo’s Old Order Mennonite country or a tour of Russlaender points of interest in the Niagara Peninsula.

 Train Schedule for Part 1:

 July 8th- Depart Quebec City at 8:00am, Arrive Montreal at 11:35am

 July 9th- Depart Montreal at 8:50am, Arrive in Toronto at 2:18pm

 Part 2: Toronto, ON to Saskatoon, SK, July 12-20, 2023 (9-days)